 Many convenience store operators, already facing slim profit margins, see the games as a big part of their business and helping to pay bills, employees, and operate in general.
 Some players view them as a harmless form of entertainment with a chance of winning some money or prizes as well.

 However, opponents argue that the games are unregulated and could promote problem gambling as well as underage gambling.
-The future of the games is definitely uncertain, considering the legal landscape these operators and manufacturers face.
+The future of the games is uncertain, considering the legal landscape these operators and manufacturers face.

 Share: